CompTIA Network+ (N10-007)

 Certifications are valid for three years.
 Reestablishing your certification status requires certain guidelines be met.
 For more information on maintaining the CompTIA Network+ certification, visit CompTIA's website.

 What is Involved in the CompTIA Network+ Course?

-The curriculum for this training covers a wide range of network skills and knowledge.
-You will learn technologies for wired and wireless networks, media and network topologies, installation and configuration, management and security.
+The curriculum for this online training covers a wide range of network skills and knowledge.
+You will learn technologies for wired and wireless networks, media and network topologies, installation and configuration, management and security best practices.
 Additionally, the course covers internet utilities, ports and protocols, connection devices, network models, TCP/IP, DNS and URLs, and network troubleshooting.
 Upon completing Cybrary's Network+ training, you will have the knowledge and tools to identify different types of networks, distinguish the features of VPN and VLAN, differentiate and implement wiring standards, and identify basic network attack types.
 This course will prepare you to successfully complete your Network+ certification.
 CompTIA Network+ has 31 hrs., 52 mins. of total clock time.

 Who Should Take the CompTIA Network+ Online Course?

 CompTIA Network+ training is designed for individuals who are looking to enter the IT industry in the networking, cabling and systems administration industry.
 The course is ideal for people who are already working in the field, but who are not yet certified.
 However, it is also a good fit for individuals who have no prior experience, but want to get started in networking.